zerotri/ChibiOS-RPi/testhal/BCM2835/PWM/readme.txt

 ** TARGET **

-The GPT demo runs on an Raspberry Pi RevB board.
+The PWM demo runs on an Raspberry Pi RevB board.

 ** The Demo **

-This shows use of the polling and oneshot/continuous async timers.
+This demo shows use of hardware PWM peripheral.

 ** Build Procedure **